saurabharch/elasticsearch-client/README.rst

 - the **Search Client** can issue read operations and uses the Lucene Queries jar.
 With a search client, it is not possible to ingest any data or to issue admin actions.

-- the **Admin Client** can issue administrative actions and will also have the capabilities of a Search Clien, because actions like warming/explain depend on the Search Client.
+- the **Admin Client** can issue administrative actions and will also have the capabilities of a Search Client, because actions like warming/explain depend on the Search Client.

 The selected Maven project group ID is **org.elasticsearch.client** and the Maven artifact names are